-This article is the Series on Data Structures and carries the discussion on different types of data structures and their implementation.
+This article is a Series on Data Structures and carries the discussion on different types of data structures and their implementation.
 The aim of this series is to provide easy and practical examples that anyone can understand.
+In our last article, we discussed Flexible Array Member in C (FAM).
 In this article, we’re going to take a look at a key topic when it comes to computer science and software development which is Data Structure in C and its types.
 If you are a developer in any software industry including Embedded Systems, you must know this Data Structure.

 You can also read other C programming articles here.